Crestron/CH5ThemeEditor/developer.README.md

 Please note that /// (three slashes) are required to add documentation to each of the SASS attributes.
 This is a Crestron specific comment to ensure that the sass-schema.json file is created correctly.

+Also, please ensure to add a comment with three slashes in each file.
+If not, the generate sass wil fail with error.

 ## Testing your updates

 __This Section will be written when a procedure is better documented__